-- Prepare your bundt pan: Make your cake release paste by combining the shortening, vegetable oil and all-purpose flour.
-Using a pastry brush, coat your bundt pan with cake release thoroughly, making sure you apply the paste to every nook and cranny to prevent your cake from sticking to the pan.
+- Prepare your bundt pan: Using a pastry brush, coat your bundt pan with oil thoroughly, making sure you apply oil to every nook and cranny to prevent your cake from sticking to the pan.
 Dust an even layer of Imperial Sugar Extra Fine Granulated Sugar in your pan.

 - Pour the cake batter into your bundt pan.
 Flatten the top of the batter using an offset spatula or butter knife.
 Pick up your pan and gently tap it on your counter a few times to knock out any air bubbles in your cake.

 - Bake the bundt cake: Bake your cake for 50 to 60 minutes or until a skewer inserted into the center of your cake comes out clean.

 - Turn out the cake: Move your bundt pan on a wire rack and let your cake cool inside the pan for 5 minutes.
 Place the wire rack on top of the pan.
 Flip your cake onto the wire rack and let your cake settle for another 5 minutes.
 Tap the pan to loosen your cake and remove the pan.